ibm-cloud-docs/Cloudant/local/troubleshoot.md

 ### High throughput with attachments
 {: #high-throughput-with-attachments}

 A database that contains documents with large or variable numbers of attachments requires different treatment.
-Increase worker count (`worker_processes`) and decrease the amount of work that is done by each worker (`worker_batch_size`) to avoid workers being limited to replicating one slow attachment each.
+Increase worker count (`worker_processes`) and decrease the amount of work that is done by each worker (`worker_batch_size`) to avoid limiting workers to replicating one slow attachment each.

 ``` json
 {